biocinfay/WGCNA/README.md

-# WGCNA
+# RNA-seq
-Scripts to perform WGCNA on RNA-seq dataset.
+Scripts to perform bioinformatic analys on RNA-seq dataset.